 Pictured: Student Life Award Winners (l. to r.)
 Top row: Ashley Dent, Emmanie Ayala, Thomas Bozzo.
 Second row: Ishmael Ifill, Rochelle Browne, Klaudia Romaniuk.
 Third row: Zamiur Rahman, Isaiah Miller, Denesia Mitchell.
-Not pictured: Jeanne-Venue Aine, Aylissia Tatum.
+Not pictured: Jeanne-Venus Aine, Aylissia Tatum.

 Each May, the Office of Student Life presents awards to members of the graduating class in recognition of their exemplary achievements and contributions to the university.
 Veronika Nemcová, a Box contributor and fellow member of the Class of 2020, caught up with this year’s award winners to find out about their experiences and insights.

 “The members of our Class of 2020 are exemplary for so many reasons, and while our graduating class did not have the spring semester they envisioned, we are happy to be able to continue the tradition of recognizing our student leaders with these awards,” says Tiffani L. Blake, M.S., Ed.M., New York Tech’s interim assistant provost for student engagement and development.”